insanitywholesale/adopse-2021/README.md

 # adopse-2021
 ergasia adopse earino 2022.
 Working Name: BeepBoopEvaluation

 # Deployment
-There are two docker images for this project, one for the backend and one for the fronted and they're deployed to a Linode VPS
+There are two docker images for this project, one for the backend and one for the fronted and they're deployed to a Linode VPS.

 ## Warning
 The database has over a million entries so some endpoints are practically unusable

 ## Frontend
 The frontend is hosted at https://adopsefront.inherently.xyz/
 The logged-in homepage is available at https://adopsefront.inherently.xyz/#/homepage

 ## Backend
 The backend is hosted at https://adopseback.inherently.xyz/